Translate

 8870 MiG-21BIS taxis for runway 32.
 8971 is being cleared to taxi, and just before it did, I took the following photograph.

-Which shows some lovely individual markings of the 34 Pulk Lotnictwa Myśliwskiego.
+This shows some lovely individual markings of the 34 Pulk Lotnictwa Myśliwskiego.

 8861 MiG-21BIS Eskadra 'A' (Sioux) leads, with 1029 about to follow.